 NLC supports mental health parity and the provision of comprehensive services to address mental health needs for persons with general mental health conditions, serious mental health diagnoses, and substance use disorders.
 Whether at the federal, state or local levels, there should be effective plans for preventing, diagnosing, and treating mental health conditions and substance use disorders that reflect the parity between mental and physical health.
 Mental health and substance use disorder services should be accessible and equal to physical health services.
 These services should also provide support and stabilization to family systems.
-The Federal government should:

-- Embed behavioral health supports in existing community centers to promote integrated systems of health care and stress reduction. - Recognize trauma as a major public health threat and offer mandated traumaawareness trainings for all entities receiving federal funding. - Incentivize screenings for social determinants of health including Adverse Childhood Experiences (ACE) screenings understanding that adversity in childhood impacts healthy brain development and increases risk for disease and early death. - Acknowledge the significant return on investment in early childhood programs and supports for children and families including home visitation, parenting education, and affordable, high quality preschool.
+- Embed behavioral health supports in existing community centers to promote integrated systems of health care and stress reduction; - Coordinate with state, county, and local officials on the implementation of the 988 mental health line, to ensure coordinated access to service providers; - Recognize trauma as a major public health threat and offer mandated trauma-awareness trainings for all entities receiving federal funding; - Incentivize screenings for social determinants of health including Adverse Childhood Experiences (ACE) screenings understanding that adversity in childhood impacts healthy brain development and increases risk for disease and early death; - Acknowledge the significant return on investment in early childhood programs and supports for children and families including home visitation, parenting education, and affordable, high quality preschool.
 These programs allow service providers to identify environmental risks that can lead to substance use disorders and mental health conditions.